Yancy Derringer: Critical response

 A review of the premiere episode in The New York Times called it "nonsensical" and "distinctive in its silliness".
 The review concluded, "Yancy Derringer is just too quaint to be entertaining."

 The trade publication Broadcasting, in a review of the first episode, said, "this overloaded action series threatens to sink in the first patch of bayou quicksand."

 Episodes

-DVD release
+Home media

 On October 9, 2012, Timeless Media Group released the complete series on DVD for the first time in Region 1.